 - Exhibit intellectual flexibility and respect for others’ ideas and lived experiences.

-- Copy of Philosophical Chairs Student Discussion Guide: Post Procedure in room for reference.
+- Copy of Philosophical Chairs Facilitator Discussion Guide:

 - Philosophical Chairs Discussion Handouts, one per student